ni/monodrive-documentation/docs/monoDrive_home/State-sensor.md

 # State

 ## State
-The state sensor can be attached anywhere in the scene (preferably on the EGO vehicle) to record state information for actors with the `"desired_tags"` and not record information of actors with the `"undesired_tags"`.
+The state sensor is attached to the simulation output state information for actors with the `"desired_tags"` and not record information of actors with the `"undesired_tags"`.
+This information can be serialized to a monoDrive Trajectory File and played back in Replay Mode.

 ## Configuration